Powerlearnproject/se-day1-assignment-Uknownevildoer/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software Engineering- is the branch of computer science that ddeals with the design,   development, testing and maintenance of software applications. a).Quality and Reliability- software engineering principles help create high-quality, bug-free and secure software. b).Security- software engineering practices are essential for building secure systems that protect sensitive data and prevent cyber threats. c).Scalability- well designed software can handle growing user demands without perfomance consumption. d).Efficiency- optimized codde and structured development processes improve system perfomance and reduce resource consumption. e).User experience- Good software engineering improves usability, accessibility and overall customer satisfaction.

 Identify and describe at least three key milestones in the evolution of software engineering.